gavlyukovskiy/spring-boot-data-source-decorator/README.md

 **Disable Decorating**

-If you want to disable decorating set `spring.datasource.decorator.excludeBeans` with bean names you want to exclude or set `spring.datasource.decorator.enabled` to `false` if you want to disable all decorators for all datasources.
+If you want to disable decorating set `datasource.decorator.excludeBeans` with bean names you want to exclude or set `datasource.decorator.enabled` to `false` if you want to disable all decorators for all datasources.